Program this phone number into your cell phone right now:

 It connects you to your local poison control center anywhere in the U.S. You will receive free, confidential, expert medical advice 24 hours a day, seven days a week, 365 days a year from toxicology specialists, including nurses, pharmacists, physicians and poison information providers.

 Get information on how to poison proof your home, interactive teaching activities for young children, order poison prevention materials, stickers and magnets.

-Injury is a leading cause of death and disability among Wisconsin residents, causing about 3,078 deaths annually.
+Injury is a leading cause of death and disability among Wisconsin residents, causing more than 5,000 deaths annually.

 Injury is recognized nationally and in Wisconsin as a threat to public health.
 Rather than being random, unpredictable and unavoidable occurrences, injuries can be understood and prevented.
 The broad category of injury is generally divided into: